gosu-lang/gosu-lang.github.com/_posts/2016-07-19-introducing-gosu-binding-expressions.markdown

 Basic Mechanics
 ---------------

 Normally with most programming languages expressions are connected together with operators like dot or * or method names or what have you.
 A _binding expression_, however, consists of two adjacent expressions where the type of one expression supports a binding relationship with the type of the other expression.
 The expression type providing the binding relationship is called a binder type; it implements `IPostfixBinder#postfixBind()` and/or `IPrefixBinder#prefixBind()`.
-The return types of these methods determines the type of the resulting binding expression.
+The return type of a bind method determines the type of the resulting binding expression.
 As such the result of evaluating a binding expression is the result of either method call.

 In the previous example we have an expression of Time representing 3 hours: